-Dense connective tissue is often further divided into two main categories; dense irregular connective tissue and dense regular connective tissue.
-Dense regular connective tissue comprises structures such as ligaments and tendons, whilst dense irregular tissue is more widely distributed throughout the body.
+Dense connective tissue is a type of connective tissue that can be further split into dense regular connective tissue and dense irregular connective tissue.
+Dense regular connective tissue comprises structures such as ligaments, tendons and aponeuroses, whilst dense irregular tissue is more widely distributed throughout the body.

 - Dense irregular connective tissue

 - Dense regular connective tissue